 When I was attacked by five youths in my home I closed the business, left town, and that was the end of my need for a business email address.
 Hotmail is free so I kept the address but I stopped using it so, in time, no further emails came there.

 Every few months, however, someone would send me an email asking me to go into business with them to help them get hold of vast sums of deceased estate money.
 As the time passed I got curious about where these people were getting the address from so I searched the net and found out the company I did my business training with had listed my email address, along with the addresses of all the other businesses they had helped start, on their website.

 Since that was the only place this email address was available I assumed the addresses on that website were being “harvested”, or collected by robot email address collectors, and that was where the occasional scammer was getting it from.

 Recently I went looking for a good online game to play.
-I am cautious and wary so I moved on without trying if a site required me to download anything or give them my details but one site, Dragon’s Kingdom, offered to let me have a look around the game for just the cost of an email address and a few minutes of my time.
+I am cautious and wary so I moved on without trying if a site required me to download anything or give them my details but one site, Dragon’s Kingdom (link deleted as it no longer works), offered to let me have a look around the game for just the cost of an email address and a few minutes of my time.